Car Accident Attorneys Serving Minnesota And Wisconsin

 At Walsh & Gaertner, our attorneys and staff are dedicated to helping injury victims.
 We are committed to working for you to ensure you are treated both fairly and respectfully.
 Despite our best efforts, car accidents happen every day.
 According to Minnesota Department of Public Safety, last year alone 77,707 traffic accidents occurred in Minnesota, which included 30,653 injuries and 387 traffic fatalities.
 Your life, or the life of a loved one, can change in an instant.

-Our team of experienced personal injury attorneys have represented thousands of injured people throughout Minnesota and the upper Midwest.
-When you or a loved one are involved in an accident it is imperative you seek legal representation to ensure your rights are protected.
+Our team of seasoned personal injury attorneys has represented thousands of injured people throughout Minnesota and the Upper Midwest.
+When you or a loved one is involved in an accident, it is imperative you seek legal representation to ensure your rights are protected.
 The lawyers at Walsh & Gaertner are dedicated to advocating for you, your family and loved ones, no matter how big or small your case may be.

 Minnesota No-Fault Insurance

-Under Minnesota law, insurance companies are required to provide no-fault automobile insurance as part of every policy.
+Under Minnesota law, insurance companies are required to provide no-fault automobile insurance as part of every automobile policy.
 This means your automobile insurance company is required to pay for your medical expenses, wage loss and replacement services due to injuries from a motor vehicle accident, regardless of what or who caused it.
-Seems easy right?
+Seems easy, right?
 Well, many times it’s not, but don’t worry, our legal team handles this situation all the time.
 We’ll assist you in setting up your no-fault claim to make sure you’re reimbursed properly.
-You just concentrate on recovering from your injuries, we’ll handle the rest.
+Some no-fault benefits include:

-- All reasonable expenses for medical, surgical, x-ray, hospital, nurse and extended care services
+- Medical, surgical, X-ray, hospital, nurse and extended care services

 - Costs for optical, dental, chiropractic and rehabilitative services